Kristina01111000/Drws_site/README.md

 -
 8/1
 - Look at the new constant contact changes, moved to standard
-- Make an email blast for the 4 element scorecard specifically

 - double check that last invoice was paid